BRONZE WORKS BY VALSUANI. Claude Valsuani Foundry.

 Mark: CIRE / C. VALSUANI / LOST

-(The postal mark has belonged to the company Airaindor-Atelier des arts since 1981)
+(The stamp has belonged to the Airaindor-Atelier des arts since 1981)

-On castings made by Leonardo Benatov after 1981, the marks are either identical to the old ones or slightly enlarged at the client's request.
+On castings made by Leonardo Benatov after 1981, the marks are either identical to the old ones or slightly enlarged at the customer's request.

-Marcello Valsuani emigrated from Italy, probably as a specialist in the lost wax casting method and torch patination, at the request of Hébrard in connection with the opening of his foundry in 1902.
-Marcello Valsuani probably preceded, and then sometimes replaced, sometimes assisted as technical director or workshop manager, Albino Palazzolo, whom Hébrard only hired in 1903 and who returned to Italy during World War I.
+Marcello Valsuani emigrated from Italy, likely as a specialist in lost-wax casting and torch patination, at the request of Hébrard for the opening of his foundry in 1902.
+Marcello Valsuani probably preceded, and then sometimes replaced or assisted as technical director or workshop manager Albino Palazzolo, whom Hébrard hired only in 1903 and who returned to Italy during World War I.

-The collection includes a bronze sculpture by Rembrandt Bugatti, who died in 1916, all of whose works were cast by Hébrard under an exclusive contract and were dedicated "To my friend Valsuani."
-Rembrandt Bugatti, feeling greatly constrained by his contract with Hébrard, was rumored to be considering its termination and to have his works cast by Marcello Valsuani, encouraging him to set up his own business.
-But perhaps it was precisely due to the insistence of Bugatti and other artists eager to benefit from the family's expertise, bypassing contracts with Hébrard, that Claude, Marcello's son, opened his foundry in Paris in 1908 at 74 rue des Plantes.
+The collection includes a bronze sculpture by Rembrandt Bugatti, who died in 1916, all of whose works were cast by Hébrard under an exclusive contract and dedicated "To my friend Valsuani."
+Rembrandt Bugatti, feeling constrained by his contract with Hébrard, reportedly considered breaking it and having his works cast by Marcello Valsuani, which prompted him to start his own business.
+Perhaps thanks to the insistence of Bugatti and other artists eager to use this family's expertise without contracts with Hébrard, Claude, son of Marcello, opened his own foundry at 74 rue des Plantes, Paris, in 1908.

-Valsuani took over a space previously occupied at the end of the 19th century by Pierre Bingen, a renowned lost wax caster.
-However, Valsuani did not occupy Bingen's premises, but instead moved into a newer building: a small house where he lived, and an adjoining workshop of 400 m2.
+Valsuani took over premises previously occupied by Pierre Bingen, a renowned lost-wax founder at the end of the 19th century.
+However, Valsuani did not move into Bingen's space but instead into a newer building: a small house where he lived and an adjoining workshop of 400 sqm.

-Claude Valsuani practiced hot patination with a blowtorch—a technique that only became widespread with the advent of gas torches that do not leave soot residue, a technique mastered by Italians in the early 20th century.
-He achieved extraordinarily beautiful results.
-The Valsuani foundry was also known for its “Italian-style” core and “cow dung patination” (see explanation in LEBON, p.
+Claude Valsuani practiced hot patination using a blowtorch – a technique that only became widespread when gas torches, which left no soot deposits, appeared – a technique mastered by Italians in the early 20th century.
+He achieved results of extraordinary beauty.
+The Valsuani foundry was also famous for its "Italian-style" patination and "cow dung" patination (see explanation in LEBON, p.
 256, bottom of column 2 and p.
-261, note 7)—a slow but economical process yielding surprisingly high-quality results.
-Around 1910, the foundry employed four to five people.
+261, note 7) – a slow but economical process producing remarkable quality results.
+Around 1910, he employed 4 to 5 people.

-Following Hébrard's example, Valsuani adopted the practice of numbering bronzes, though at first, probably not systematically.
-He indicated the number of each sculpture relative to the total number of planned editions, something that neither Hébrard nor Rudier did at the time.
-He seems to have been the first to use this method, likely at the initiative of sculptors who, learning from Hébrard, opted for unambiguous numbering.
-This numbering system gradually spread and eventually became the current legal standard.
+Following Hébrard's example, Valsuani adopted the practice of numbering bronze sculptures, though probably not systematically at first.
+On his casts, he indicated the number of each sculpture relative to the total number of planned casts, which neither Hébrard nor Rudier did at that time.
+He seems to be the first to apply this method, likely at the behest of sculptors who, learning from Hébrard, chose clear numbering.
+This scheme gradually became widespread and eventually became a legal standard.

-The editions created at Valsuani's were often limited to 10 copies or fewer—a standard, though not mandatory, apparently adopted by sculptors wishing to limit their production, from the early 20th century until the 1968 regulations.
+The editions produced at Valsuani were often limited to 10 copies or fewer.
+Although not mandatory, this standard appears to have been adopted by sculptors wishing to limit production from the early 20th century until the 1968 regulations were introduced.

-In his early years, Claude did not systematically place his mark on his works.
+At the beginning of his career, Claude did not always leave his mark on his works.

-He quickly gained a reputation as an excellent lost wax founder.
-He attracted artists who valued quality.
-Never acting as a dealer, he willingly offered his support.
-At the end of the hostilities in April 1918, he remained alone working at the foundry.
+He quickly built a reputation as an excellent lost-wax caster, attracting artists who prized quality.
+Never acting as a merchant, he willingly provided support.
+At the end of hostilities in April 1918, he remained alone, continuing to work at the foundry.

-In 1919, he was involved in the Rodin forgeries case against Montagutelli.
-His good faith was recognized, and he was not prosecuted.
+In 1919 he was involved in the "fake Rodin vs Montagutelli" case.
+His integrity was recognized and he was not prosecuted.

-The sculptor Pierre Bouret worked at the foundry as a retoucher until the mid-1930s.
-Turridu Clementi, a young orphan and son of the founder Tullio Clementi, did part of his apprenticeship with Claude Valsuani (from 1927 to 1932).
+Sculptor Pierre Bouret worked at the foundry as a retoucher until the mid-1930s.
+Turridu Clementi, a young orphan, the son of founder Tullio Clementi, did part of his apprenticeship with Claude Valsuani (from 1927 to 1932).

-Attilio (died around 1960), Claude's younger brother, probably worked with him, as when Claude died suddenly, it was Attilio who notified clients and announced the need for emergency measures.
-However, he did not take over the business and established his own lost wax casting company, apparently no later than 1926.
+Attilio (died around 1960), Claude's younger brother, probably worked with him, since when Claude died suddenly, it was Attilio who notified the clients and announced the need for extraordinary measures.
+However, he did not take over the business and founded his own lost-wax foundry, apparently no later than 1926.

 I – 2) VALSUANI Marcel – 1924–1974

-In 1923, Claude's widow managed the business.
-Then, in 1924, his son, named Marcel like his grandfather, interrupted his medical studies to replace his father.
-He retained Claude Valsuani’s mark and maintained the foundry’s excellent reputation.
+In 1923, the business was managed by Claude's widow.
+Then, in 1924, his son Marcel (named after his grandfather) interrupted his medical studies to replace his father.
+He retained the Claude Valsuani mark and maintained the excellent reputation of the foundry.

-Under both Claude and Marcel, the foundry attracted the most prestigious and demanding sculptors.
-The "Claude Valsuani" mark became synonymous with excellent quality and remarkable patinas.
-The "Valsuani black" patina is one of the most famous produced by this firm.
+Under the names of Claude and Marcel, the foundry attracted the most prestigious and demanding sculptors.
+The "Claude Valsuani" mark became synonymous with outstanding quality and remarkable patinas.
+The "Valsuani black" is one of the most famous patinas produced by the company.

-Valsuani is sometimes mentioned as a publisher in the interwar period, for example for Pompon.
-However, he cannot be considered a publisher in the same sense as Susse or Barbedienne: no contracts were made with artists, who did not give up their rights and controlled their own production.
-Valsuani was simply their founder.
+Valsuani is sometimes mentioned as a publisher in the interwar period, for example in relation to Pompon publishing.
+However, he cannot be regarded as a publisher like Susse or Barbedienne: there were no contracts with artists, who did not relinquish rights and maintained control over their own production.
+Valsuani was simply their caster.

-Like most of his colleagues, Marcel Valsuani saw his business decline in the 1930s.
+Marcel Valsuani, like most of his peers, witnessed a decline in business in the 1930s.
 He was mobilized for the entire war.
-The foundry only resumed work in 1947.
+The foundry resumed operation only in 1947.

-In December 1950, Marcel Valsuani bought the land and buildings at 74 rue des Plantes.
-In 1952, the company employed 6 people; by the mid-1970s, this number had grown to about twenty.
+In December 1950 Marcel Valsuani purchased the land and buildings at 74 rue des Plantes.
+In 1952 the company employed 6 people, and by the mid-1970s about twenty.

-Sometimes, Valsuani subcontracted sand castings to Susse or Georges Rudier.
-The rough casts were then delivered to Valsuani for finishing (bearing the mark "C. Valsuani").
+At times, Valsuani subcontracted sand casting to Susse or Georges Rudier.
+The resulting raw casts would then be delivered to Valsuani for finishing (with the stamp "C. Valsuani").

-In 1973, Marcel Valsuani, being ill, retired to Nice, leaving the company in the hands of technical director Antoine Tamburro.
+In 1973 Marcel Valsuani retired and moved to Nice, leaving the business in the hands of technical director Antoine Tamburro.

-Claude Valsuani authored a text titled: "Modern Lost Wax Casting Processes," reproduced in Devaux, p.
+Claude Valsuani is the author of a text entitled: "Modern lost-wax casting processes," reproduced in the book by Devaux, p.
 301.

 II – AFTER VALSUANI